 The Group recognises the significance of environmental protection and pledges not to grow its business at the expense of the environment.
 A healthy environment is fundamental to the Group's sustainable development.
-Hence, we endeavor to integrate components of environmental sustainability into our business operations, so as to decrease our carbon emission level and the relevant intensity.
-We strictly abide by the relevant environmental laws and regulations in the PRC, including but not limited to the "Environmental Protection Law", "Atmospheric Pollution Prevention and Control Law", "Water Pollution Prevention and Control Law", "Solid Waste Pollution Prevention and Control Law" and "Energy Conservation Law".
+Hence, we endeavour to integrate components of environmental sustainability into our business operations to decrease our carbon emission level and the relevant intensity.
+We strictly abide by the relevant environmental laws and regulations in the PRC, including but not limited to the "Environmental Protection Law of the PRC", "Atmospheric Pollution Prevention and Control Law of the PRC", "Law of the PRC on Prevention and Control of Environmental Pollution by Solid Waste" and "Energy Conservation Law of the PRC".

-With our dedicated effort, there was no material non-compliance in environmental laws and regulations for the Reporting Year.
+With our dedicated effort, there was no material non-compliance with environmental laws and regulations for the Reporting Year in all material respects.
 The Group will continue to stay alert to any non-compliant behaviour related to critical environmental issues.